mkprabhu/socketdaddy/README.md

 ## Contributing

 We welcome contributions to this repository!
-Whether it’s improving existing examples, adding new scripts, or fixing bugs, your help is appreciated.
+Whether it's improving existing examples, adding new scripts, or fixing bugs, your help is appreciated.

 ### How to Contribute
 1. Fork the repository.